paguerre3/go/README.md

 | `go mod why`          | `go mod why package`                | Explains why a specific module is needed by your module.                        | `go mod why github.com/some/package`                                        |
 | `go mod vendor`       | `go mod vendor`                     | Creates a `vendor` directory with copies of all dependencies for offline builds. | `go mod vendor`                                                              |

+---
+**Module paths for downloadable packages**

+If you’re creating a project which can be downloaded and used by other people and programs, then it’s good practice for your module path to equal the location that the code can be downloaded from.

+For instance, if your package is hosted at https://github.com/foo/bar then the module path for the project should be github.com/foo/bar.

+---
+**Common Concepts:**

+- All code must belong to **packages**, i.e. all code is organized in **packages**.
+The first statement in a file should be a package declaration. **A package is a set of related source files** with their functions, e.g. `fmt`.
+-